Understanding how B2B Payments are Evolving in 2026

 Managing cross-border payments

 Cross-border business relationships can expand customer reach and reduce costs; however, operating globally can introduce challenges such as currency conversion, foreign transaction fees, and longer settlement times.
 Global payments through traditional banks can be costly and slow, eating into profit margins and delaying deliveries.
-Making global payments with Slash can fulfill your correspondent banking needs with accessible transfers to over 160 countries through the SWIFT network or the ability to send crypto payments.4
+With Slash, you send wires to 180+ countries via the SWIFT network and hold, send, or receive USD-pegged stablecoins for fast, low-cost global payments.⁴

 Enhancements with digital-first operations

 Many of today’s most forward-thinking businesses are embracing digital payment systems to utilize crypto payments, simplify expense tracking, and enhance fraud protection.
 For instance, Slash provides an added layer of security by encrypting payment data through tokenization, reducing exposure to fraud or card skimming.
-With automated payment controls and the option to make transfers using Slash’s USD-pegged stablecoin, USDSL, your business can stay ahead with cutting-edge B2B payment technology.
+Additionally, the Slash card captures granular transaction data, making it easier to accurately reconcile activity across your Slash dashboard, accounting ledger, and ERP system.

 Why keeping up with B2B payment innovations matters